STLab-UniFI/JSS-2023-architectural-IoC-testing-rep-pkg/README.md

 installation steps, test suites, and all 32 faulty versions of _Flight Manager_.

 ## How to cite us

-The scientific article describing design, execution, and main results of this study is available [here](https://www.google.com).<br>
-If this study is helping your research, consider to cite it is as follows, thanks!
+If this study is helping your research, consider citing it as follows, thanks!

 ```
 @article{scommegna2024unveiling,